Are you feeling exhausted and fatigued in recovery? You’re far from alone.

 When you are in a narcissistic relationship, if that was a family member, friend, boss or partner due to all the manipulation, gaslighting, blame-shifting, silent treatment, triangulation, projection, mental and possibly physical abuse, life is extremely draining both mentally and physically.
-You slowly stop taking care of your own needs, your own wants, your own dreams and your own mind, to take care of all the narcissist’s needs and wants Often leaving you walking on eggshells and with lots of unexplained illnesses, anxiety and depression.
+You slowly stop taking care of your own needs, your own wants, your own dreams, and your own mind to take care of all the narcissist’s needs and wants, often leaving you walking on eggshells and with lots of unexplained illnesses, anxiety and depression.

-If you get the help you need, use the methods that work for you, you can and you will overcome this.
+If you get the help you need, use the methods that work for you, you can, and you will overcome this.

-Feeling lethargic, exhaustion, inability to get on with day to day chores, inability to lose weight, feeling foggy, crazy and confused, these are all normal feelings when you start your journey of recovery into the rediscovery of a new improved confident happier self.
+Feeling lethargic, exhaustion, inability to get on with day to day chores, inability to lose weight, feeling foggy, crazy and confused, these are all normal feelings when you start your journey of recovery into the rediscovery of a new, improved, confident, happier self.

 You can have other issues with adrenal fatigue, from cholesterol problems, insomnia, blood pressure issues, you can sleep too much, depression, anxiety, for women, your periods may change and go all over, men it might affect your sex drive, or abilities to have sex.
 Headaches, migraines.
-Lots of health condition side effects.
+Lots of health conditions and side effects.

-It affects individuals, differently in the extent of the symptoms that you might have.
+It affects individuals differently in the extent of the symptoms that you might have.

 Being in a narcissistic relationship is one of the top causes of adrenal fatigue.